• Skip to primary navigation

 Always Take an Official Taxi

-Official taxis in Costa Rica are red like the one shown below.
+Official taxis in Costa Rica are red with the yellow triangle and light like the one shown below.
 You will immediately be able to tell the difference between a pirate and real taxi.
 Official taxis have newer cars, plates and the badge to signify they are official taxis.
 More on that below.

 taxis in costa rica official red taxi